 It might not sound like the most glamorous task, but you can get to the more exciting stuff later.
 Forming your LLC in Hawaii is important in protecting yourself and your business.
 It helps to protect your personal assets against potential legal or financial action.

 This is a straightforward process that’s fairly pain-free.
-Take a look at this step-by-step guide to getting your LLC up and running in Hawaii.
+Take a look at this step-by-step guide to getting your LLC up and running in The Aloha State.

 Step 1: Name Your Hawaii LLC

 How will your brand identify itself?
 So much goes into your name, and it’s time to choose your company’s title.
 A brand name sets you apart.
 It tells potential customers who you are and what you do.
-Use guidance when choosing your company’s name.
+Think comprehensively when choosing your company’s name.

 Take your time in choosing an LLC name that represents your mission.
 You might have a few in mind already, or you may need to do some brainstorming.
 Meanwhile, ensure your name falls within Hawaii’s LLC guidelines.
 You’ll also have to include “LLC,” “L.L.C.,” or “Limited Liability Company” in the full business name.

-Conduct a business name search using Hawaii’s Business Express database to confirm that your desired name hasn’t been claimed.
+You can conduct a business name search using our Hawaii business name search tool to confirm that your desired name hasn’t been claimed.
 You won’t be able to file a duplicate company name, so it’s important to find a unique moniker.
 Be sure to check with the Hawaii government to ensure your LLC follows all guidelines, and you aren’t infringing on an existing business.
-For instance, Hawaii prohibits new businesses from falsifying themselves as government entities.
+For instance, Hawaii prohibits new businesses from falsifying themselves as a government entity.

 If you aren’t ready to officially register your LLC, you can reserve your business name via the Hawaii Business Express website for up to 120 days.
-The reservation can be done for $10.
+The reservation can be done for a small filing fee.

 In most states, businesses using a DBA (“doing business as”) name will need to register their business name and DBA name; however, Hawaii does not require this step.
 LLC owners can choose to file their DBA name, but it is strictly voluntary.
-You can find the forms for doing so and more information here.
-If you choose not to register a DBA name, consider that this name could be taken by another business owner and potentially trademarked for their use.
+If you decide to move forward with a DBA, we can help simplify the process through our Hawaii DBA service.

 Step 2: Appoint a Registered Agent in Hawaii